smugenai/MCPin10-main/README.md

-# MCP in 10 Minutes
+# Custom MCP server and agent

 This project demonstrates how to build a Model Context Protocol (MCP) Server for Yahoo Finance data in Python.